gpoehl/phpReport/docs/source/sheet.rst

     :param string $name: Unique name to reference the sheet object.
 The reference will be hold in $this->total.

-    :param mixed $value: Source of the key and value to be calculated.
+    :param mixed $value: Source of the key and value to be aggregated.
       Must be served in an array with only one entry were key is the array key and value the value.